RareCompute/k8s-gitops/README.md

 # 🧪 k8s-gitops

 This is the Rare Compute GitOps repository.
 It represents our efforts to streamline all Kubernetes deployments into one source of truth.
 Infrastructure is built on [Talos](https://www.talos.dev/) and deployed using [Talhelper](https://github.com/budimanjojo/talhelper), [helmfile](https://github.com/helmfile/helmfile) and [Flux](https://github.com/fluxcd/flux2).
 Dployment requires the necessary CLI tools.
-Taskfiles and scripts adapted from brettinternet's [homeops](https://github.com/brettinternet/homeops)
+Most taskfiles and scripts adapted from brettinternet's [homeops](https://github.com/brettinternet/homeops)

 ## ✅ Requirements